pietroventurini/predict-future-sales/README.md

 I highly recommend to use Google Colab to run the notebooks by clicking on the badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]() that can be found at the beginning of each notebook.

-In order for the code to work, the datesets must be placed into the folder `./datasets`.
+In order for the code to work, the datasets must be placed into the folder `./datasets`.
 Those files weigh a total of about 97Mb and can be found in the competition [data section](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data).

 ### Notebooks:
 1. [Exploratory Data Analyisis + Feature Engineering](https://colab.research.google.com/drive/1LAlml5mQZEdP0JpQU8AUndb7u-jsi-uB?usp=sharing)